Hardcore in the Valley: Spotlight on punk sound emerging from outside Ottawa | CBC News

 Kennedy admits there's an interesting dynamic when the new hardcore bands bump up against an audience of regulars, or those who prefer country or blues.

-"You'll get the random local showing up for a country night and they're in their cowboy boots, and they look around and they're like, 'Oh, what have I walked in on?" he said.
+"You'll get the random local showing up for a country night, they're in their cowboy boots and they look around and they're like, 'Oh, what have I walked in on?'" he said.

 Kennedy said by the end of most shows the crowd has started to dance and mosh.

-Note: - A previous version of this story used the wrong surname for Orrin Alexander.Jan 29, 2024 10:30 AM ET